mikkokotola/webcodingforbeginners/README.md

 # Web Coding for Beginners: Population Graphs

 Welcome to the amazing world of web coding!
-In this workshop we will build a simple web app that can visualize population graphs for different countries.
+In this short course we will build a simple web app that can visualize population graphs for different countries.
 Let's look over some general information about the workshop first.

 ## Prerequisites
 You should have installed Visual Studio Code on your computer.
 If you have not installed it, please do so now at https://code.visualstudio.com/.
 Select the *Download for Windows* if you have a Windows computer.
 Or your own operating system.
 Install it with default setup.